-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 - NASA-JPL Caltech-Lockheed Martin

-NASA says it “carefully places its instruments on the Martian surface.”
+According to NASA, InSight “carefully places its instruments on the Martian surface.”

 InSight will land in a spot on Mars called “Elysium Planitia,” roughly 4.5 degrees north latitude and 135.9 degrees east longitude.
 It’s a relatively flat place, close to the Martian equator.

-One of the first things the ~20-foot-long lander will do when it touches down is start drilling its heat probe into the Martian soil.
+After the roughly 20-foot-long lander touches down, it will soon start drilling its heat probe into the Martian soil.
 That will take about two months.

 - source